GLF Schools

 Nature of Law and the English Legal System - Judicial precedent, the role of the judiciary and legal personnel (barristers and solicitors).

-Tort Liability - Psychiatric Injury.
+Tort Liability - Psychiatric Injury

-Occupiers Liability 1957.
+Occupiers Liability 1957

-Occupiers Liability 1984.
+Occupiers Liability 1984

 Why we sequence the scheme of work this way

-Tortious Liability is continued, through the application of the factual knowledge to damages suffered by visitors, trespassers and victims suffering from psychiatric injury, and how such claims can be brought to the civil courts.
+Tortious Liability is continued, through application of the factual knowledge to damages suffered by visitors, trespassers and victims suffering from psychiatric injury, and how such claims can be brought to the civil courts.
 As students have the factual knowledge they are able to begin to apply the law to more complex scenarios.

 Students are able to apply this to 30 mark essay style questions.